hansroh/skitai/README.rst

 - 0.35 (Feb 2020)

+  - multiple Atila apps and ONE Not-Atila app can be mounted to same path
   - add was.stub ()
   - drop supporing Python 3.5 officially
   - add was.flashfile with auto deletion file name